 How Data Encryption Works

 Data encryption is performed as part of the backup process.
-Encryption works at the source side, before data is transported to the target location.
-As a result, encryption keys are not passed to the target side, which helps to avoid data interception.
+Encryption works at the source or target side depending on the backup target.
+As a result, encryption keys are not passed to the untrusted side, which helps to avoid data interception.

 - When you create a backup job, you enable the encryption option for the job and enter a password to protect data at the job level.

-- Veeam Agent for Microsoft Windows generates a user key based on the entered password.
+- Veeam Agent generates a user key based on the entered password.

-- When you start an encrypted job, Veeam Agent for Microsoft Windows creates a storage key and stores this key to its database.
+- When you start an encrypted job, Veeam Agent creates a storage key and stores this key in its database.

-- Veeam Agent for Microsoft Windows creates a session key and a metakey.
-The metakey is stored to the Veeam Agent for Microsoft Windows database.
+- Veeam Agent creates a session key and a metakey.
+The metakey is stored in the Veeam Agent database.

-- Veeam Agent for Microsoft Windows processes job data in the following way:
+- Veeam Agent processes job data in the following way: